 Have you ever been annoyed by someone’s enthusiasm?
-When someone consistently lacks authenticity and instead exists wrought with emotion & absent of action, do they grate on your nerves?
+When someone consistently lacks authenticity and instead exists wrought with emotion and absent of action, do they grate on your nerves?
 When a person seems full of inflated enthusiasm that flares quickly and fades even more quickly, do you find yourself rolling your eyes in frustration at having to again waste your time?

 Perhaps you’ve been that person who has episode after episode of enthusiasm that quickly waxes and wanes, and you wonder what’s keeping you from finally following through… just once.